Why Facebook No Longer Suggests Alcohol-Related Business Pages - and What You Can Do About It

 • Slower follower growth

-However, your Page is still searchable, functional, and eligible for advertising if it meets age and content requirements.
+The good news is your Page remains searchable, functional, and eligible for advertising as long as it meets age and content requirements.

 What You Can Do Right Now